cksystemsteaching/selfie/README.md

 Let us count how many bits a RISC-U machine can store.
 There are the 2112 bits of the registers and program counter plus 4\*2^30^\*8=34,359,738,368 bits of main memory which are 34,359,740,480 bits in total.
 This means that there are 2^34359740480^ different states in which a RISC-U machine can be which is an absolutely mind-blowing number, especially considering that your smartphone is likely to be quite similar to a RISC-U machine.

-> A computer is a deterministic machine, just freeze it and write down all bits
+> A computer is a deterministic machine, just freeze it and write down all stored bits

 We nevertheless do not intend to just impress you with large numbers but rather would like to emphasize that a computer such as a RISC-U machine is fully *deterministic*.
 Whenever we take such a machine, freeze its current state, write down all its bits, and then copy all of the bits to another machine of the same kind that machine will be indistinguishable from the original machine.
 Freezing and writing down the state of a machine is called *snapshotting* and copying the state to another machine is called *migration* which are both very powerful concepts explained in the computing chapter.